Kaninkolo/verkkoon-tunkeutuminen-ja-tiedustelu/H3-wave-surfing.md

 ## Read and Summarize

+### Universal Radio Hacker SDR Tutorial on 433 MHz radio plugs

+Simple on-hands guide to Universal Radio Hacker.

+### Decode 433.92 MHz weather station data

+A guide to analyzing and decoding data from transmitters.

 ## WebSDR, use WebSDR remotely.

 I searched for 'WebSDR' found a site listing multiple different sites, I picked the first one from the list which was: [http://websdr.ewi.utwente.nl:8901/](http://websdr.ewi.utwente.nl:8901/).